ajcborges/terraform-docker-homelab/containers/homepage/README.md

 [![Docker](https://img.shields.io/badge/Docker-%23121011.svg?style=flat&logo=docker&logoColor=white)](https://www.docker.com/)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](./LICENSE)

 This repo manages the deployment of a `Homepage` container using **Terraform** and a remote backend state file.
-It's designed to keep your container infra code clean, modular, and easy to use.
+It's designed to keep your container infra code clean, modular, and easy to use....

 ---